gvanderberg/k8s-on-ubuntu/README.md

 sudo kubeadm config images pull -v3
 ```

-* Initialize your master node with a Pod network CIDR:

 For flannel to work correctly, you must pass ```--pod-network-cidr=10.244.0.0/24``` to kubeadm init.

 ```